plotly/plotly.py/doc/python/choropleth-maps.md

     thumbnail: thumbnail/choropleth.jpg
 ---

 A [Choropleth Map](https://en.wikipedia.org/wiki/Choropleth_map) is a map composed of colored polygons.
 It is used to represent spatial variations of a quantity.
-This page documents how to build **outline** choropleth maps, but you can also build [choropleth **tile maps** using our Mapbox trace types](/python/mapbox-county-choropleth).
+This page documents how to build **outline** choropleth maps, but you can also build [choropleth **tile maps**](/python/mapbox-county-choropleth).

 Below we show how to create Choropleth Maps using either Plotly Express' `px.choropleth` function or the lower-level `go.Choropleth` graph object.